RobLoach/raylib-cpp/README.md

 ## Features

-There are a few conventions that raylib-cpp takes on when adopting raylib...
+There are a few conventions that raylib-cpp takes on when adopting raylib.
+See the [raylib-cpp documentation](https://robloach.github.io/raylib-cpp/index.html) for details on the entire API.

 ### Constructors